Snapshotter Module

 interface Snapshotter {

-restore(ref: SnapshotRef): Promise<WorkspaceRef>;
+restore(ref: SnapshotRef, opts?: SnapshotOptions): Promise<WorkspaceRef>;

-branch?(ref: SnapshotRef): Promise<WorkspaceRef>;
+branch?(ref: SnapshotRef, opts?: SnapshotOptions): Promise<WorkspaceRef>;

-}"Restore returns a NEW WorkspaceRef" — read this carefully
+"Restore returns a NEW WorkspaceRef" — read this carefully

-Pattern 3e treats snapshots as forks, not mutations.
+The Snapshotter contract treats snapshots as forks, not mutations.
 Both restore(ref) and branch(ref):

 - Do NOT mutate the current workspace.